NISI V7 filter holder review

 Accessories

-Assembly and use in the field
+Assembly and field use

-The benefit of having 67, 72 and 77mm rings, as you can see, is that I can use this filter holder system on any lens with one of these diameters.
-Should I have a lens with a 55mm diameter, I would only have to buy a 55-82mm ring, which would cost me less than 10€, rather than having to buy a whole new special filter for it.
-If you want to know a little bit more about adapter rings, I actually wrote a full article on that.
+The advantage of having 67, 72, and 77mm rings, as you can see, is that I can use this filter holder system on any lens with one of these diameters.
+If I had a lens with a 55mm diameter, I would only need to buy a 55-82mm ring, which would cost me less than €10, rather than buying a whole new special filter for it.
+If you want to know a little more about adapter rings, I actually wrote a full article on the subject.

 V6 vs. V7

-CPL True Color polarizing filter test
+True Color CPL polarizing filter test

 Below are a few photos shot with and without the polarizing filter.